 There are actually very few Tru2Way services available to consumers today and the only way to access those services currently is by leasing a Tru2Way capable set-top box from your cable operator.
 That's a limitation of the technology and standards developed by the cable industry.
 We hope that changes in the future but today you cannot access True2Way services on non-cable operator-owned devices like InfiniTV, HDHomeRun, TiVo, CableCARD TVs, etc.

 If you are upgrading to Windows 8 Pro from a previous version of Windows, please read our Knowledgebase article on InfiniTV Windows 8 Support.

-Please note that Network Tuners is not supported in Windows 8.
+Please note that only InfiniTV 6 ETH supports Network Tuners when used with Windows 8.

 What are the minimum system requirements for using more than 1 InfiniTV device and/or more than 1 extender?The minimum system requirements change depending on the number of tuners and/or extenders you have connected to your Media Center PC.
 Each PC can support up to 12 Ceton tuners (e.g. three InfiniTV 4 devices or two InfiniTV 6 devices) and up to 5 extenders.
 The table below shows recommended minimum configurations for Basic, Moderate and Maximum configurations.

 |# Tuners||4||6 - 8||10 - 12|

 |# Extenders||1 - 2||1 - 3||3 - 5|